wizz13150/GapcoinStuff/Readme.md

 STABLE - **[gapcoin-cli]Dump_gapcoincli_CurrentBlocks.ps1**

-  -Start from scratch will ask wich block to dump first.
+  -Starts from scratch will ask wich block to dump first.

-  -Start with an existing raw .txt dump file will continue this one.
+  -Starts with an existing raw .txt dump file will continue this one.

+  -Starts or ends at the block up to date and loop forever, dumping the blockchain into .txt xD

   -Format data for each block and add to file.